magento/devdocs/guides/v2.2/magento-functional-testing-framework/1.0/cest/actions.md

 ## Reference

 The following list contains reference documentation about all action elements available in the MFTF.
-If description of an element does not includes a link to Codeception analogue, it means that the action is developed by Magento for specific MFTF needs.
+If description of an element does not include a link to Codeception analogue, it means that the action is developed by Magento for specific MFTF needs.

 ### acceptPopup